Missouri River Fly Fishing January Forecast

 The water levels are holding in the lower than average zone by about 1400cfs.
 Don’t know as of posting what the water direction will be before the end of the wet season in June, but we do know our snowpack is below average.

 January Fishing Forecast

 Cold.
 Our coldest fishing month.
 Or one of the top 3.
 Again we will not know the outcome until later this spring.
-The winter-like November and December have led us into a cold start of the New Year.
+The non winter-like November and December have led us into quite a boring start for the New Year.
 Wear warm clothes, warmer socks, and bring your Thermos.

-Morning fishing is really not something you want to do too much of.
-Wait until after breakfast to begin your slow journey to the river.
-Fish the noon til 4pm slot until the sun stays out later.
-As the winter fades to spring then you may begin to enjoy the morning.
+Morning fishing is for those who like to sneak out there before the fish are bothered by the winter sun.
+Some wait until after breakfast to begin their slow journey to the river.
+Fish the noon til 4pm slot until the sun stays out later if you like the meat of the day.
+As the winter fades to spring then you may begin to enjoy the morning more often.
 But that is a couple, or a few months away.

 Nymphers come on strong in January.
 The primary attack for fish catching includes anything pink.
 Or at least start with anything and then figure it out.
 Firebeads are really a hot ticket in the next couple months.
 Really strong through the end of spring.

 Fish the real winter water all month long.
 The stale stuff.
 Almost stopped, yet still moving.
 The inside bends towards the end of the moving area.
 Then focus on depth.
 The water is pretty low so go with shorter than normal rigs.
 Split or not is your choice.
 A house divided on this lead filled topic.

 Swingers comprise about half of the winter Missouri River angling participation stats.
 Skagit fishers are getting fish on the line.
 Fishing pretty well from top thru the canyon.
 Check with the shop before heading out for not only boat ramp health but shelf ice coverage.